max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			Back
 			Bounce

-		Type:
-			InOut (default)
-			In
-			Out

-		Examples:
-			global.interp(0, 1, 0.1, "Elastic", "In");
-			global.interp(-5, 5, x, "Cubic");
+		Usage example:
+			var n = 0.3;
+			var n_eased = global.Easing.Cubic.In(n);
+				n_eased == 0.027

 -

+interp(startValue [Number], endValue [Number], t [Number], easing (optional) [Function], unclamped (optional) [bool]) : Number
+	Returns the value of t interpolated using an Easing Function, remapped to start and end values.
+	Is identical to a linear lerp() when no Easing Function is given.
+	Use one of the Easing Functions in global.EaseFunctions, or use your own!

+		Examples, [-5, 5] at position x:
+			Cubic in/out	interp(-5, 5, x, EaseFunctions.Cubic.InOut);
+			Linear (lerp)	interp(-5, 5, x);
+			Custom			interp(-5, 5, x, function(v){ return v });

+-

-global.AnimateProperty() : animateProperty object
+AnimateProperty() : AnimateProperty object
 	Creates an easy-to-use animation 'class' instance.
 Can be used to easily animate any property in just a couple lines of code!

-		All properties:
+		Example, showing all properties:
-			var anim = new global.animateProperty();						// create a new animation instance called 'anim'. anim.startFunction = function(){};								// Function to call on animation start. anim.updateFunction = function(v){ /* your callback here */ };	// Function to call on each animation frame, with animation value (0-1) as its first argument.
-This range is exclusive for the first step and inclusive for the last step of the animation (for example: when playing in reverse, the range is <1, 0]). anim.endFunction = function(){ /* your callback here */ };		// Function to call on animation end. anim.duration = 1;												// Duration in seconds.
-Default is 1. anim.reverseDuration = 1;										// Duration in seconds when reversed.
-If no value assigned, default is equal to duration. anim.delay = 0;													// Delay after starting animation.
-Default is 0. anim.easeFunction = "Cubic";									// Determines curve.
-Default is "Cubic", all Tween functions can be used! anim.easeType = "InOut";										// Determines how animation curve is applied.
-Default is "InOut".
-All possible inputs: "In", "Out", "InOut". anim.pulse(newTimeRatio);										// Updates the animation once, stops the currently running animation.
-Sets the time value to newTimeRatio (linear 0-1). anim.getTimeRatio();											// The current linear normalized animation time, 0-1. anim.setReversed(reverse);										// If reversed, the animation plays backwards.
-The easeType will be swapped if it isn't 'InOut'. 'reverse' should be of type bool. anim.getReversed();												// Returns true if the animation is currently reversed. anim.isPlaying();												// Returns true if the animation is currently playing. anim.start(newTimeRatio); 										// Starts the animation (resumes where last play ended, starts from beginning if last play was finished).
-Optional 'atTime' argument starts at normalized linear 0-1 time ratio. anim.stop(callEndFunction);										// Stop the animation at its current time.
+			var anim = new animateProperty();								// create a new animation instance called 'anim'. anim.startFunction = function(){};								// function to call on animation start. anim.updateFunction = function(v, vLinear){};					// function to call on each animation frame, with animation value (0-1) as its first argument.
+The second argument is the linear animation value.
+These ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). anim.endFunction = function(){};								// function to call on animation end. anim.duration = 1;												// duration in seconds.
+Default is 1. anim.reverseDuration = 1;										// duration in seconds when reversed.
+If no value assigned, default is equal to duration. anim.delay = 0;													// delay after starting animation.
+Default is 0. anim.easeFunction = EaseFunctions.Cubic.In;						// determines curve.
+Default is Cubic.InOut.
+All EaseFunctions can be used, or use a custom function. anim.reverseEaseFunction = EaseFunctions.Cubic.Out;				// determines curve on reverse playing.
+Uses anim.easeFunction if none is given. anim.pulse(newTimeRatio);										// updates the animation once, stops the currently running animation.
+Sets the time value to newTimeRatio (linear 0-1). anim.getTimeRatio();											// the current linear, normalized animation time (0-1). anim.setReversed(reverse);										// if reversed, the animation plays backwards.
+'Reverse' arg should be of type Bool. anim.getReversed();												// returns true if the animation is currently reversed. anim.isPlaying();												// returns true if the animation is currently playing. anim.start(newTimeRatio); 										// starts the animation (resumes where last play ended, starts from beginning if last play was finished).
+Optional 'atTime' argument starts at normalized linear 0-1 time ratio. anim.stop(callEndFunction);										// stop the animation at its current time.
 With an optional argument to call the endFunction (argument should be of type bool).

-global.StopAllAnimateProperties() : array
+getAllAnimateProperty() : array
-	Instantly stops all animate property-instances created using 'global.AnimateProperty'.
-This is useful if you want to create a quick reset function for your lens without managing all the created animations throughout your project.
+	Get a list of all instances created using 'AnimateProperty'.
+Useful, for example, when you want to stop all instances running in your lens.

 -

-global.degToRad(degrees [Number/vec3]) : Number/vec3
+degToRad(degrees [Number/vec3]) : Number/vec3
 	Converts Number or vec3 of degrees to Number or vec3 of radians.

-global.radToDeg(radians [Number/vec3]) : Number/vec3
+radToDeg(radians [Number/vec3]) : Number/vec3
 	Converts Number or vec3 of radians to Number or vec3 of degrees.